By Tim Vaughan

 To create the best company newsletter that your employees look forward to you need to come up with creative and engaging content.

 Company newsletters become more than just mundane updates on company performance.
 They've become a way of communicating values and promoting a healthy company culture.
-Employee engagement and communication is at the top of HR and IC departments priorities, and the newsletter is an excellent tool to communicate these values.
+Employee engagement and communication is at the top of HR and IC departments priorities, and the newsletter is an excellent tool to communicate these values. (existing intro)

-Before we jump into our 33 newsletter tips, our first recommendation would be to look into email and a newsletter software and templates.
+Before we jump into our 33 newsletter tips, our first recommendation would be to look into email and newsletter software and templates.
 They take the guess work out of creating an excellent newsletter, from the design and layout to the targeting and analytics.

 Poppulo offers a wide range of internal communications solutions for email and newsletter creation.
 Poppulo's platform allows businesses to create and send customized emails and newsletters to customers and employees.